giga-sec/gigaSec-Tech-Notes/README.md

 -> Download this repository

--> Install the app -> https://obsidian.md and launch the app
+-> Install the app -> https://obsidian.md and launch it

 -> Click "Open Folder as vault" and choose the downloaded folder of this repo